 EEOC Provides More COVID-19 Guidance

-On May 5th, the U.S. EEOC posted updated guidance on employers’ obligations to provide reasonable accommodation under the ADA for at-risk employees in light of COVID-19.
+On May 5th and May 7th, the U.S. EEOC posted updated guidance on employers’ obligations to provide reasonable accommodation under the ADA for at-risk employees in light of COVID-19.
 (See questions G.3. through G.5.)

 In short, the guidance reminds employers that they may not use knowledge of an employee’s underlying medical condition as a reason to bar the employee from returning to work.
 The CDC has identified certain underlying medical conditions that may place an individual at higher risk of complications from COVID-19.

 - What an employee needs to do in order to request a reasonable accommodation for an underlying medical condition that the CDC has identified puts him or her at higher risk.